Holy Spirit Cathedral (Accra)

-The Holy Spirit Cathedral, located in Accra, is the main church of the Roman Catholic Archdiocese of Accra.
+The Holy Spirit Cathedral in Accra, Ghana, is the main church of the Roman Catholic Archdiocese of Accra.

 The first proposal to build a Catholic cathedral in Accra came from Apostolic Delegate David Matthews in 1947.
-This was enthusiastically taken up by Adolph Noser, who in 1950 became the first Bishop of Accra.
+This was enthusiastically taken up by Adolph Noser who, in 1950, became the first Bishop of Accra.
 Following a lengthy search for a suitable site, land in the West Ridge area of Adabraka was purchased from the British crown and the Methodist Church.

-The cathedral was designed by Joseph Jud, and groundbreaking took place in 1952.
-The first services took place the following year, although the building did not yet have a roof, and it was completed and consecrated in 1957.
+The cathedral was designed by Joseph Jud and groundbreaking took place in 1952.
+The first services took place the following year, although the building did not then have a roof.
+It was completed and consecrated in 1957.
 In 1958, the cathedral was given its own parish.